K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 Add API in API platform Publisher.
 >![api_platform_dorojuso_08]

-picture.
+picture 1.
 Enter basic API information

 Enter basic information for the service.
 The name will be the name that will be shown in Marketplace on the "open cloud platform."